 How does the program operate?
 Volunteers from about 80 congregations throughout the Twin Cities metro area create shelter space at congregation sites.
 In addition to a safe place to sleep and a warm meal, volunteers share kindness and compassion with families experiencing homelessness.
 Completing the circle of support, our professional staff work closely with each family to address their unique barriers to stability so they may leave our shelter program for permanent housing.

 Where is it located?
 The Families Moving Forward-Hennepin Program Center is located at 1808 Emerson Avenue North, Minneapolis, 55411.
-The phone number is 612-529-2185.
-The Families Moving Forward-Southwest Program Center serving Carver and Scott counties is now located at 145 Engler Blvd, Chaska, 55318 (lower level of Shepherd of the Hill Presbyterian Church).
+The program manager is Sakinah Mujahid.
+Her phone number is 612-529-2185 x13.
+The Families Moving Forward-Southwest Program Center serving Carver and Scott counties is located at 145 Engler Blvd, Chaska, 55318 (lower level of Shepherd of the Hill Presbyterian Church).
 The phone number is 952-230-2930.
+The FMF-SW referral line is 952-767-0708, for families seeking shelter.

 What is a day in our program like?
 Everyone has a routine, and families say that’s really important to them.
 During the day families use the Program Centers as a hub.
 They include staff offices, storage space for personal belongings, a kitchen, laundry machines, computer access, a living room, children’s play area and a quiet room.
 School buses pick up children for school or HeadStart here, and bring them back at the end of the day.
 Parents go to work, meet regularly with our staff, search for housing and jobs, meet for financial literacy class, do laundry, make meals and care for their children.